-- Cleaning—The incision areas should be cleaned carefully on a daily basis by bathing the area, removing the crusts and patting it dry carefully.
+- Cleaning—The incision areas should be cleaned carefully on a daily basis in the shower.
+Remove the crusts and pat the area dry carefully.
+If you don't remove the crusts, there is the risk of getting an ugly scar.
+Removing the crusts is very important.
 After about 2 weeks the wounds will be healed enough to potentially begin applying a special ointment to improve the scars (cicaplast).

 - Makeup—You may wear light make-up 7-10 days after surgery to help camouflage the incisions and bruising.